muratk3n/thirdwave/en/2019/01/ediesel.md

 # E-Diesel

 They also call it *blue crude*.
-A company called Sunfire can generate a synthetic crude using renewable sources that can be used in existing diesel engines.
+A company named Sunfire can generate a synthetic crude using renewable sources which can be used in existing diesel engines.

 [Wikipedia](https://en.m.wikipedia.org/wiki/E-diesel): "E-diesel is the